Pennsylvania Route 378: History

-The at-grade portion of PA 378 south of Bethlehem was originally designated in the 1928 numbering as an alignment of PA 12, a route crossing through Northampton and Monroe Counties.
+The portion of PA 378 south of Spring Street in Bethlehem was originally designated in the 1928 numbering as an alignment of PA 12, a route crossing through Northampton and Monroe Counties.
 On April 17, 1961, PA 12 was decommissioned in favor of PA 191, a 90 mi highway from Center Valley to the New York state line on the Delaware River.
 In 1974, following the decommissioning of I-378 to PA 378, PA 191 had its southern terminus moved to US 22 in Brodhead, and the former alignment between Center Valley and Bethlehem became a southern, non-expressway extension of PA 378.

-The current alignment of PA 378 was first constructed from West Broad Street in Bethlehem to the current interchange with the Lehigh Valley Thruway.
-As part of the Interstate Highway System, the Lehigh Valley Thruway was cosigned as the alignment of I-78.
+The current alignment of PA 378 was first constructed from Spring Street in Bethlehem to the current interchange with the Lehigh Valley Thruway.
+As part of the Interstate Highway System, the Lehigh Valley Thruway was expected to be designated I-78.
 Upon completion of the freeway in 1968, the new highway was designated I-378, a spur off of I-78.
 However, in 1970, as I-78 was realigned to a new bypass to the south of Bethlehem, I-378 was decommissioned and replaced with the alignment of PA 378 the following year.

 Since completion, PA 378 has undergone little major change, but the highway has undergone several rehabilitations.
 The Hill to Hill Bridge received a minor fire during reconstruction of the bridge, when a piece of equipment had its motor catch fire on April 13, 2009, when the bridge was undergoing re-painting.
 The bridge repainting was completed on May 15, 2009, after the closing of a bridge and was re-opened later due to rainfall in the area.

 On September 23, 2009, the Pennsylvania Department of Transportation announced plans and designs for an upgrade and redesign of PA 378 through Bethlehem at its interchange with West Third Street, although this met public criticism.
 Part of the project, construction of a new ramp from Wyandotte Street to West Third Street, was completed in September 2011.
 Completion of the widening of West Third Street and PA 412 was completed later in 2011.
 The $5.1 million project will also include a widening of PA 412 between Exit 67 on I-78 and Daly Avenue in Bethlehem to two lanes in each direction.
 On November 21, 2009, the project was given funding from the American Recovery and Reinvestment Act of 2009 signed by President Barack Obama in 2009.
 The Pennsylvania Department of Transportation received $1 billion worth of funding from the act.